Sweeping utility legislation still taking shape in Missouri legislature

-A proposal which has already cleared the Senate is very similar to a bill that has been approved by a House committee.
+A utility proposal which has cleared the state Senate is very similar to a bill that has been approved by a House committee.

-The measures cap rate hikes the power companies can seek before the Public Service Commission which oversees them at between 2.85% and 3% per year.
+The measures cap rate hikes power companies can seek in negotiations with the state at between 2.85% and 3% per year.

-The bills also introduces a new accounting practice.
-It allows the companies to claim depreciation costs on infrastructure upgrades they make long before they negotiate customer utility rates before the commission.
+The legislation also introduces a new accounting practice.
+It allows those companies to look backward and claim depreciation costs on infrastructure upgrades made previously when they negotiate customer utility rates.

 David Woodsmall with the Midwest Energy Consumers Group, which represents large businesses, says that provision unfairly lets utilities isolate one expense when numerous elements determine their business conditions.

-“What about other things,” said Woodsmall.
-“What about if revenues have gone up in the meantime.
-What about if other costs have come down, things that will offset that.
+“What about other things,” asks Woodsmall.
+“What about if revenues have gone up in the meantime?
+What about if other costs have come down, things that will offset that?
 They want to look at it in a vacuum.
 We want to look at it (though) all relevant factors.”

-“We would be the first state in the entire country to adopt this, and we really anticipate this having a very, very big impact on the home owner’s utility bills,” said Spencer.
+“We would be the first state in the entire country to adopt this, and we really anticipate this having a very, very big impact on the home owner’s utility bills,” says Spencer.

 Warren Wood, a vice president with Ameren Missouri, the state’s largest utility, says PISA is nothing new and has seen widespread use, both in the state and across the country.